cristiancrazy/Mediaticon-legacy/README.md

    * `git pull origin <branch-name>` update a branch of the local repository (from another branch)

    * `git push -f origin <branch to copy>:<branch to paste>` make a branch equal to another

+## <a name="workflow"></a> Workflow
+> 1) make a new branch to work on the feature
+> 2) make a pull request to merge the branch
+> 3) wait for testing (or if u do it yourself for the ok of the contributors)
+> 4) if at the time u make the pull request a branch has already been merged, update your branch with the new changes
+> 5) if the case above has happened return to point 4.
+> 6) merge once u have the approval of all the contributors

 # Ideas for documentation
 ## Mermaid